Constriction ring syndrome: Classification

 There are simple constriction rings which are strands most commonly around the distal extremities as fingers and toes.
 In general, the thumb is not likely to be affected by a constriction ring because the fetus typically holds the thumb in tight adduction flexion, making entanglement with strands less likely.
-These malformations need to be surgically removed which must be executed in different stages and can done by different techniques (see also treatment).
+These malformations need to be surgically removed which must be executed in different stages and can be done by different techniques (see also treatment).